 Section 6.
 Each Fire Company Lieutenant shall schedule, workload permitting, a minimum of thirty (30) minutes of physical exercise (including warm up and cool down) for each twenty-four hour of duty.
 Bargaining unit employees must participate in this program.
 This exercise will be of nature and at locations as are currently approved the Fire Chief or his designee, or as may be subsequently agreed to by the Labor-Management Safety and Health Committee.
 Bargaining employees working a forty (40) hour week, workload permitting, may participate in up to a total of ninety (90) minutes of physical exercise (including warm up and cool down) each week.
 These exercise sessions shall normally be thirty (30) minutes in duration.
-The exercise sessions described in this section will not replace any of employees' current or assigned duties.
+The exercise sessions described in this section will not replace any of employees' current or assigned duties, and shall not interfere with employees' performance of current or assigned duties.
 The County shall provide and maintain exercise equipment in each station, including a treadmill and dumb bells.